OpenIPC/fpv4win/README.md

 # WiFi Broadcast FPV client for Windows platform.

-fpv-wfb is an app for Windows that packages multiple components together to decode an H264/H265 video feed broadcasted by wfb-ng over the air.
+fpv4win is an app for Windows that packages multiple components together to decode an H264/H265 video feed broadcasted by wfb-ng over the air.

 - [devourer](https://github.com/openipc/devourer): A userspace rtl8812au driver initially created by [buldo](https://github.com/buldo) and converted to C by [josephnef](https://github.com/josephnef) .